gianniprocida/data-mart-airbnb/README.md

 was added.

 After that, execute the script `run_all_scripts.sh` that will do the following things:
-1)Install necessary Python packages (pandas, SQLAlchemy, etc.).
+1. Install necessary Python packages (pandas, SQLAlchemy, etc.).
-2) Create the CSV files for each table
+2. Create the CSV files for each table
-3) Fill tables using data in the csv files:
+3. Fill tables using data in the csv files:

 Finally, create a MySQL dump of the database: